Mohsiniqbalbhatti/WordCount/README.md

 # WordCount
-Word Count is helpful to count words, letter and remove extra spaces from text.
+Word Count helps count words, and letters and remove extra spaces from text.